MystycTrolls/Aerial-Updater/README.md

 This works with https://github.com/JohnCoates/Aerial
 # Important
 * This is  CURRENTLY not a AUTO UPDATER, it is a Workflow that when run will update Aerial to the latest version.
+* Aerial updater is also in Beta Testing for Auto Update install Aerial Updater 1.1 Beta1 [here] ()
 * We are currently working on a Auto Update feature in the future.
 # Set up
 1) Install [here](https://github.com/NightRaider73/Aerial-Updater/releases/download/1.0/Update.Aerial.app.zip).